 - Human Services

-Lisa Dragoset has more than 10 years of experience collecting and analyzing large, complex data sets using a variety of statistical techniques.
-Her work includes leading the recruitment and collection of data from states and districts, planning and conducting impact analyses, and conducting quantitative and qualitative data analysis and modeling.
+Lisa Dragoset has more than 15 years of experience collecting and analyzing large, complex data sets using a variety of statistical techniques.
+Her work includes leading the recruitment and collection of data from states and districts, and planning and conducting impact analyses that use quantitative and qualitative data.

-In past work, Dragoset led nationwide recruiting and data collection efforts to examine the effect of participating in the Supplemental Nutrition Assistance Program (SNAP) on food security, and led an analysis of how interviews affect eligibility determination for SNAP.
-She also evaluated Supplemental Educational Services, an after-school tutoring program, and developed evidence standards for regression discontinuity designs for the U.S. Department of Education’s What Works Clearinghouse.
+In past work, Dragoset directed the national evaluation of Race to the Top and School Improvement Grants.
+She also led nationwide recruiting and data collection efforts to examine the effect of participating in the Supplemental Nutrition Assistance Program (SNAP) on food security.
+She evaluated Supplemental Educational Services, an after-school tutoring program, and developed evidence standards for regression discontinuity designs for the U.S. Department of Education’s What Works Clearinghouse.

 Dragoset holds a Ph.D. in economics from Cornell University and has published in the Journal of Research on Educational Effectiveness.